Anne Fine

 How do you write your books and how long do they take?

 I'm a very slow worker.
 I write in soft pencil, so it's easy to rub out over and over till I feel it's at least halfway right.
-Even once it's typed up, there'll be layers of changes and additions and corrections.
+I still do that sometimes, but mostly I work on computer, constantly altering what's there with changes and additions and corrections.
 (It is work.)
 I hated going over things when I was at school.
 I'd just sit and let it pour out, and if I'd been asked to redraft it, it would have got staler, and worse.
-But now I enjoy nitpicking till it's absolutely the best I can do.
-Some books take over a year.
+But now I enjoy nit picking till it's absolutely the best I can do.
+Some books take well over a year.
 Short books for young readers take just weeks or months.

 What do you like most about being a writer?

 The silence.
 Working alone.
 Not having the constant compromises in my work life that most people have.
 I write the books for me.
-(Me at 5, me at 14.)
-Then hope there are readers out there who like the same sorts of books I do.
+(Me at 5, me at 14, me at 55, me at 68.)
+Then I just hope that there are readers out there who like the same sorts of books I do.

 Who are your favourite writers?

 When I was very young, Enid Blyton.
 Then Anthony Buckeridge and Richmal Crompton (the William books) and Henry Treece.
 Later, it was P G Wodehouse and Rider Haggard.
-Now it's George Eliot, Flaubert, Austen, Thackeray, Tolstoy...
-I could go on and on.
-I also read a good deal of biography, autobiography, psychology, crime and poetry.
+Now it's George Eliot, Flaubert, Austen, Thackeray, Tolstoy, Rebecca West, Elizabeth Taylor, Dorothy Whipple, Elizabeth Harrower - stop me! - and quite a few of our modern novelists...
+I also read a good deal of biography, autobiography, psychology and poetry.
 Oh, and the newspapers.

 I want to be a writer.
 Do you have any advice?